dmartinezphd/dmartinezphd.github.io/_posts/2022-10-15-student-evaluations-and-the-rise-of-the-review-culture.md

-## Student evaluations and the rise of the review culture

 I have been a little preoccupied lately, trying to get my independent research venture from concept to positive cash flow while also grieving the unexpected loss of my father.

 Fernando was a hard worker and even tougher man – as a bristly ex-Marine, what should you expect?
 But, he had a huge heart.
 He actually would give you the shirt off his back if you needed it, probably while also yelling at you for getting into a situation where you needed his shirt in the first place.